dotnet/coreclr/Documentation/building/cross-building.md

 Compiling System.Private.CoreLib for ARM Linux
 ==============================================

 It is also possible to use a Windows and a Linux machine to build the managed components of CoreCLR for ARM Linux.
-This can be useful when the build on the target platform fails, for example, due to Mono issues.
+This can be useful when the build on the target platform fails, for example due to Mono issues.

 Build System.Private.CoreLib on Windows
 ---------------------------------------